π§ Design Goals and Principles¶

 run_dashboard() # 4

 3 of these lines are fixed so only #3 would vary in typical cases.
 From here they can open the dashboard and inspect the recording of their app's invocation including performance and cost statistics.
-This means trulens must do quite a bit of haggling under the hood to get that data.
+This means TruLens must perform significant processing under the hood to get that data.
 This is outlined primarily in the Instrumentation section below.

 Instrumentation¶